These rubs cover everything from pulled pork to brisket. Most can be made ahead of time in large quantities and stored in the cupboard.

 02 of 09

-This rub starts with a generous portion of paprika and then builds a slightly spicy, but definitely savory profile, to help you make the most of your barbecue.
-This Memphis Rub is particularly good on ribs but can be used on any smoked meat.
+This rub starts with a generous portion of paprika and then builds a slightly spicy, but definitely savory profile.
+This is particularly good on ribs but can be used on any smoked meat; try it on Memphis-style ribs.

 03 of 09

+Who would have thought that just 9 ingredients could make such a delicious seasoning?
 There's a big shaker of Magic Dust next to the salt and pepper in my own kitchen and at all my restaurants.
+This incredibly flavorful rub can be used on any meat, but also on fries or oven fries, either classic or sweet potato.

-To make it a little more hot and spicy, increase the mustard powder and black pepper to 1/4 cup each.
+To make it more hot and spicy, increase the mustard powder and black pepper to 1/4 cup each.
+Try adding the rub to these crispy chicken thighs, or sprinkle it on white fish fillets before grilling.

 04 of 09